Devanik21/Bi-LSTM-light-curve-reconstruction-sample/README.md

 ---

 **Made with passion for astrophysics and machine learning**
-*"Understanding the most powerful explosions in the universe, one light curve at a time"*
+*"Understanding the most powerful explosions in the universe"*